RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/ContentButton.md

 ## Implementation details

-The `ContentButton` class is inherited from the .NET MAUI `ContentView` control. `ContentButton` has these events and properties in addition to `ContentView`s events and properties:
+Since version 5.0.0, the `ContentButton` class is inherited from the .NET MAUI `Border` control. `ContentButton` has these events and properties in addition to `Border`s events and properties:

 - `Clicked` - an event that fires when the button is clicked
 - `Pressed` - an event that fires when the button is pressed